False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Results

 The size of Type M errors was different depending on the tested eye-tracking measure.
-First fixation duration, which, as we now know, provides the highest power among the measures investigated here (see Table~\ref{figure:power_by_measure}), had relatively small Type M errors, while go-past duration showed relatively large Type M errors as a consequence of low power.

-Further, we see that the size of the Type M errors was approximately twice as big in data sets with low numbers of subjects and items than in data sets with high numbers of subject and items.
+First fixation duration, which, as we now know, provides the highest power among the measures investigated here (see Table~\ref{figure_power_by_measure}), had relatively small Type M errors, while go-past duration showed relatively large Type M errors as a consequence of low power.
+Finally, we see that the size of the Type M errors was approximately twice as big in data sets with low numbers of subjects and items than in data sets with high numbers of subject and items.